 Corporate governance broadly refers to the mechanisms, processes and relations by which organizations are controlled and governed.
 Corporate governance includes the processes through which organizations’ objectives are set and pursued in the context of the social, regulatory and market environment.
-The framework of corporate governance assists the Board of Directors to ensure accountability, fairness and transparency in an organization’s relationship with all its stakeholders.
+The framework of corporate governance assists the Board of Directors to ensure accountability, fairness and transparency in an organization’s relationship with its all stakeholders.

 The ideal corporate governance framework consists of: